Jay Heaps: Professional

 After graduating from Duke, Heaps was drafted second overall in the 1999 MLS College Draft by Miami Fusion, and was named MLS Rookie of the Year after playing 2511 minutes for the team in midfield and defense.
-In his second year, Heaps was named an MLS All-Star, while registering 5 goals and six assists for the Fusion.
-Before the 2001 season, he was traded to the New England Revolution in exchange for Brian Dunseth.
-In the 2006 MLS Cup Championship, his penalty kick was saved by Pat Onstad, winning the championship for the opposing Houston Dynamo.
+In his second year, Heaps was named an MLS All-Star, while registering 5 goals and six assists for the Fusion in 29 starts.